Last Updated April 15, 2026

 This article is part of a series on the new Dr. Beasley’s Nano Surface Primer system, available now.

-When it comes to protection against outside forces, thickness is the name of the game.
-Whether it’s a knight’s armor or a ceramic coating, the more girded the material, the harder it is to break through.
+When it comes to protection against outside forces, thickness is an important part of the equation.
+Whether it’s a knight’s armor or a ceramic coating, a more substantial protective layer generally has more material to wear through.
 It’s for this reason many coatings require multiple layers to achieve their advertised durability.

 This is especially important when you consider how thin a clear coat is.
 This factory-applied layer of clear paint is the only thing protecting the paint from the elements, and it’s barely the width of a post-it note.
 Use a buffer to remove scratches and it will be even thinner.
-You basically need to apply a coating, just to restore protection to a weakened clear coat.
+While correcting the paint does remove a small amount of clear coat, applying a coating afterward helps add protection on top of the newly corrected surface.

-So how do you get to a thicker coating?
+So how do you get to a thicker, more substantial protective system?
 Stack layer upon layer?
-Thankfully, no. The answer lies within Dr. Beasley’s new Nano Surface Primers.
+Not necessarily.
+The answer lies within Dr. Beasley’s new Nano Surface Primers.

 How Nano Surface Primers Build Thickness

 To get paint ready for ceramic coating, scratches, oxidation and other surface defects must be removed.
 Otherwise, every little scratch and scuff will be locked in, sticking out like a sore thumb.
 As we mentioned earlier, this is an abrasive process that removes some of the clear coat to level the finish.
-As you correct, you lose material that will need to be restored by a ceramic coating.
+As you correct, you do lose a small amount of material, which is one reason the protection step afterward is so important.

 Why Thickness Matters

-Now that you know how NSPs get you a thicker coating, let’s talk about why that matters.
+Now that you know how NSPs help create a better foundation for ceramic coating, let’s talk about why thickness matters.
 The answer comes down to two things — durability and shine.

 More Thickness, More Durability

 It may take years, but even the most durable ceramic coatings wear over time.
 Abrasion will (very slowly) wear away at a coating, rubbing off microscopic amounts little by little.
-This is just one of many environmental factors involved in coating longevity, but it stands to reason that if you want a truly long term coating, one that lasts a half decade or more, you need thickness.
+This is just one of many environmental factors involved in coating longevity, but it stands to reason that if you want a truly long term coating, one that lasts a half decade or more, total film build can be an advantage.

 It’s not just long term durability we’re talking about here, though.
-Thickness is also crucial in the short term, because that’s what stops penetrating elements from hitting the clear coat.
+Thickness can also matter in the short term, because it affects how much sacrificial material sits between the environment and the clear coat.
 Let’s say a bird dropping sits for too long on a coated vehicle.
 It becomes caustic in the sun, and forms an etch mark.
-With a thin coating, that etch mark could quickly and easily break through to the clear coat.
-A more girded and robust coating, on the other hand, will make it so the caustic dropping has more coating to go through before it can reach paint.
-That will allow for more time to address the problem before it can do more permanent damage.
+With a thinner or more worn coating, that etching may reach the clear coat sooner.
+A more substantial and intact coating, on the other hand, gives the contaminant more protective material to work through first.
+That can allow more time to address the problem before it can do more permanent damage.

 More Thickness, More Clarity